|

 Good catch on that China story though.
 I was about to post that when you beat me to it.

-This message has been edited since posting.
-Last time this message was edited on 23 May 2008 9:25
+This message has been edited since its posting.
+Latest edit was made on 23 May 2008 @ 9:25

 juankerr: A few posters on avsforums and highdefdigest are saying that the $289 Funai/Magnavox has the earlier version of the Panasonic Uniphier chip.
 So your $250 (or less) estimate for players with the upcoming Uniphier 3 could be spot on.